Jordan-Gurian/basic-info-site/README.md

 # basic-info-site

-Create a very basic site that navigates between pages using Node.js
+Create a very basic site that navigates between pages using Node.js and Express